 Laura Muir winning the 1000m at the Muller Indoor Grand Prix in Birmingham (© Getty Images)

-Olympic 1500m silver medallist Laura Muir will target the world indoor 1000m record at the Müller Indoor Grand Prix – a World Athletics Indoor Tour Gold meeting – in Birmingham on Saturday 19 February.
+Olympic 1500m silver medallist Laura Muir will have her eye on Maria Mutola’s world indoor 1000m record when she competes at the Birmingham World Indoor Tour Final, part of the 2023 World Athletics Indoor Tour Gold series, at the Utilita Arena on 25 February.

 Organisers for World Athletics